dtch1997/cpg-locomotion/README.md

 ## Contact

-For any questions regarding the ideas, implementation, or code, feel free to contact Daniel Tan at dtch009@gmail.com
+For any questions regarding the ideas, implementation, or code, feel free to log a Github issue